Oitomi teapots and kettles (history, manufacture, use and care).

 Sand molds are carefully checked.

-The Japanese company Oitomi was established in 1848.
-And located in Oshu, in the Iwate region of Japan.
+The history of Oitomi dates back to 1848, and makes ironware in Oshu, in the Iwate region of Japan.
 The company is one of the oldest workshops in the Southern Iwate Prefecture.
 And they are famous for their cast iron kettles and teapots.
 However, Oitomi also makes a variety of cookware and wind chimes.

-Because the company makes their ironware in Iwate, it can be called Nanbu Tekki.
+Because the company makes its ironware in Iwate, it can be called Nanbu Tekki.
 If you want to learn more about Nanbu Tekki, here is an interesting in-house article.

-For over 170 years, Oitomi has remained in the capable hands of the Oikawa family that also operates the sister company called Oigen.
-And you can click the link if you are interested in seeing some more beautiful kettles.
+For over 170 years, Oitomi has remained in the Oikawa family’s capable hands, which also operates the sister company called Oigen.
+And you can click the link if you want to see more beautiful kettles.

 Oitomi Foundry (flag with Oitomi logo)